citp/privacy-policy-historical/b/be/bey/beyondbeyond.co.uk.md

 Beyond Beyond & Beyond The Magazine may collect and use Users personal information for the following purposes:

-  * _\- To run a promotion, contest, survey or other Site feature_
+  * _– To run a promotion, contest, survey or other Site feature_
 To send Users information they agreed to receive about topics we think will be of interest to them.
-  * _\- To send periodic emails_
+  * _– To send periodic emails_
-If User decides to opt-in to our mailing list, they will receive emails that may include company news, updates, related product or service information, etc. If at any time the User would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email or User may contact us via our Site.
+If User decides to opt-in to our mailing list, they will receive emails that may include company news, updates, related product or service information, etc. If at any time the User would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email or User may [contact](http://beyondbeyond.co.uk/contact/) us via our Site.